Long-Term Government Bond Yields

 For fixed-income investors, understanding these correlations is essential for geographic diversification.
 Holding bonds from countries with low or negative yield correlations can help stabilize portfolio returns, especially during periods of economic uncertainty.
 This strategy aligns with Ray Dalio's principle of using uncorrelated assets to build a more resilient portfolio.

 To create this chart, weekly log-changes in bond yields are calculated, and the Pearson correlation is computed for every pair.
+The All view uses full available history; the 1Y view uses the last 365 days.
 The heatmap is then organized using hierarchical clustering to group countries with the most similar yield movements, making global economic trends easier to identify.

 Correlation Spanning Tree